11 top tips for combining homeschooling with working from home

 11. Be kind to yourself

-Don’t beat yourself up if your child isn’t getting through all their schoolwork, or if you’re letting them spend far more time on screens than you usually would.
+Don’t beat yourself up if your child isn’t getting through all their schoolwork, if you've had a day where you didn't have time to provide enriching educational activities, or if you’re letting them spend far more time on screens than you usually would.

-Keep in touch with your employer about how you’re managing your workload, and if there are ways to make things easier.
+Keep in touch with your employer or clients about how you’re managing your workload, and discuss whether there are ways to make things easier.

 And take time out to spend time with your child, shift your focus away from work, and just breathe.
 Half an hour away from your desk having a walk in the sun or playing a board game is essential for your mental health, and will help you feel more equipped for the ongoing balancing act of work, life and kids.